Curriculum-Undergraduate International Program in Economics

 6) Double Degree Programs with foreign partner universities

-The students who take the double degree program path are required to complete Basic Courses in General Discipline, General Education courses, Professional core courses, and a double degree program offered by a foreign partner university.
+The students who take the double degree program path are required to complete General Education courses, Basic Courses in General Discipline, Professional Core courses, and a double degree program offered by a foreign partner university.
 The double degree program curriculum will be designated in accordance with the requirements in the collaboration agreement.
 Students who have completed the double-degree program and meet the requirements for graduation and degree awarding will receive a degree certificate from Fudan University and a degree certificate from a foreign partner university as well.

 Other Notes